sk5s/weread/README.md

 Ready to use native app.

 **Free to Use**
-As always, this app is free to download and use!
+This app is free to download and use!

 **Open Source**
-Since this app is MIT licensed, you can modified it!
+Since this app is MIT licensed, you can modify it!

 > Weread is a web content read-it-later app that allows users to save articles, blog posts, and other web content for a better reading experience.